About the Program

 at SPC.
 When applying for federal aid, students are expected to maintain a 2.0 cumulative

-an "F," "I," or "X" was received does not count as a completed course.
-Students who
+an "F," "I," "W," or "X" was received will not count as a completed course.
+Students

 Students may obtain a copy of their official South Plains College transcript by completing an online request.
 Official transcripts are $5.00 per transcript and can take 1 to 3 business days to process.
 To make a request, click here.